Jamar Loza: Non-League

 Loza had a trial at League One club Port Vale in July 2016, but did not sign for the club.
 On 20 October 2016, Maidstone United announced they had signed Loza, and on the evening of 25 October 2016 he scored his first goal for the club in a 2–2 draw against Sutton United, in the National League.

 On 5 October 2018, Loza joined National League South side Woking on a three-month loan.

 On 19 June 2019, after a spell with rivals Billericay Town, Loza signed for Chelmsford City.
 On 20 September 2019, Loza returned to Woking on loan until January 2020.
 Once this spell ended, it was then extended until the end of the season.
 On 13 May 2020, Chelmsford announced the departure of Loza.

 On 2 July 2020, Loza signed for King's Lynn Town.
 However his time was relatively short lived at the club as four months later he returned to one of his previous clubs Woking for an undisclosed fee on an 18 month contract.
 On 19 December 2020, Loza made his return to a Woking shirt, during their 2–1 home victory over Dover Athletic in their FA Trophy third round tie, replacing Dave Tarpey in the 56th minute.
 Two months later, he went onto score his first goal for the club upon his return, netting in the 28th minute during their 2–0 away victory over Barnet.
 Just a week later, Loza scored the all important goal to propel the Cards into the semi-finals of the FA Trophy, latching onto team-mate, Charlie Cooper's header before driving a well-worked solo effort past Torquay United goalkeeper, Marcin Brzozowski in the 37th minute.
 He went onto feature 46 times, scoring six goals before leaving the club at the end of his contract in July 2022.
 On 1 July 2022, Loza joined Barnet.

 On 20 January 2023, Loza joined Dartford on an initial one month loan.
+In March 2023 he joined Cheshunt on loan until the end of the season.
+He was released at the end of the 2022–23 season having only made one appearance for Barnet.

+On 23 July 2023, following his release from Barnet, Loza joined Leiston.

+On 27 March 2025, Loza joined Kettering Town.